President’s Welcome Message

 - Jose Maria Ruiz-Moreno

-- “Clinical implications of posterior sthaphyloma in high myopic eyes”
+- “Clinical implications of posterior staphyloma in high myopic eyes”

 - Kyoko Ohno-Matsui